When To Use An Erosion Control Silt Sock

 How to properly install and maintain erosion control silt socks

 Proper installation and maintenance of erosion control silt socks is crucial to ensure their effectiveness in controlling erosion and sediment pollution in construction and landscaping projects.
+Always follow the manufacturer’s spec or technical specifications to ensure proper installation and optimal performance of silt socks.
 Here are some considerations and tips for properly installing and maintaining silt socks:

 Preparation and placement considerations